ccswbs/UoGd7-Training/FreqAQ.md

 ## 11. In the news feature, does the "posted" date change every time someone edits?

-## 12. Can we add slideshow in body of page?
+## 12. Can we add and image slideshow in body of page?

+You may add individual images but nothing has been designed to allow an image type slideshow.

 ## 13. Who can I contact to get accesss to SiteImprove?

+Please [contact Diversity and Human Rights](https://www.uoguelph.ca/diversity-human-rights/accessibility/) for SiteImprove access.

 ## 14. Who do I contact to add additional users to my site?